eciggaar/cnt-workshop/openshift/3-Pipelines.md

 The pipeline built two artifacts for deploying your app:

-* Container image -- The image registry includes a container image with your app built in.
+* **Container image** -- The image registry includes a container image with your app built in.
-* Helm chart -- The artifact repository includes a Helm chart repository that includes a Helm chart for deploying your app.
+* **Helm chart** -- The artifact repository includes a Helm chart repository that includes a Helm chart for deploying your app.

 Let's look at these artifacts in the Toolkit environment.

 This toolkit environment is configured to store the container images in the internal OpenShift image repository.

-1. From the OpenShift console's tools menu or from the Developer Dashboard's tools page, select Image Registry.
+1. From the **OpenShift console**'s tools menu or from the **Developer Dashboard**'s tools page, select **Image Registry**.
 This will take you to the interal OpenShift image registry page.
-To see only the images in your development project, select your development project from the Projects dropdown menu.
+To see only the images in your development project, select your development project from the **Projects** dropdown menu.
 You should now see the images created by the pipeline build.

   ![Image registry](images/image-registry.png)

   The Helm chart is stored in Artifactory:

-1. From the OpenShift console's tools menu or from the Developer Dashboard's tools page, select Artifactory.
+1. From the **OpenShift console**'s tools menu or from the **Developer Dashboard**'s tools page, select **Artifactory**.

-2. In the Artifactory console, select Artifactory > Artifacts > generic-local.
+2. In the Artifactory console, select **Artifactory -> Artifacts -> generic-local**.
 You'll see a folder, which typically has the name of your cluster.
 This folder contains a different chart for each build, such as `generic-local/edcig-oc-cnt1/cnt-typescript-0.0.1.tgz`.

   ![Helm repo in Artifactoty](images/artifactory.png)